calmcat2/littlelemon/README.md

 3. If everything is set up correctly, run `python manage.py runserver`.

 4. The server should start on localhost at port 8000.
 In your browser, go to `http://127.0.0.1:8000/`.

+5. To access the Django admin portal, use url `http://127.0.0.1:8000/admin`.
+An admin user is already created with username `admin` and password `Admin`.

 ### Available API Endpoints

 - **Authentication**